Adam Morgan (racing driver): Team BMW (2023–2024)

 Morgan moved to West Surrey Racing, known as Team BMW, for the 2023 season after Ciceley Motorsport left the championship to focus on historic racing.
 He continued to drive the BMW 330e M Sport.
 He finished on the podium in his first weekend with the team, finishing second in race two after making the correct call to switch to wet tyres at the start of the race.
 A second podium of the season came at Thruxton, where he started race three from pole position but slipped down to second in the second half of the race.
 With two additional podiums, he finished ninth in the standings.

-He continued with the same team and car for 2024.
+Morgan continued with the same team and car for 2024.
 At Brands Hatch, he qualified on the front row for the first time with the new qualifying system behind teammate Turkington.
 A podium in Knockhill was the highlight of the season though, finishing third in the opening race of the weekend.
-He finished the season with a top ten in race three at Brands Hatch, having started last on the grid.
+He finished the season with a top-ten in race three at Brands Hatch, having started last on the grid.
 He finished eighth overall in the standings and helped BMW win the manufacturers' title.